missionpinball/mpf-docs/README.md

 The rendered HTML docs are hosted by [Read the Docs](https://readthedocs.org) at <http://docs.missionpinball.org>.
 You can also download PDF and HTML versions from, there.

-The "latest" branch of these docs corresponds to the latest released branch recent version of MPF.
-There are numbered branches for specific released versions (e.g. `0.56`, etc.).
-There's also a `dev` branch which corresponds to the `dev` branch which is the next upcoming release.

 Building Docs Locally
 ---------------------